Cosentino Group cooperates with the Spain Pavilion in the 2015 Milan Expo

-Cosentino Group has become the first collaborating company for the Spain Pavilion in Expo Milano 2015 which will be officially opened on 1 May.
+Cosentino Group, a global leader in the production and distribution of innovative surfaces for architecture and design, has become the first collaborating company for the Spain Pavilion in the 2015 Milan Expo which will be officially opened on 1 May.
 This cooperation has come about through the agreement reached with Acción Cultural Española (AC/E), the public body responsible for managing Spain’s presence in Universal and International Expositions.

-This makes the Almeria-based multinational a key collaborating company of the Spanish proposal for this year’s Universal Expo, through collaborating in the construction of the Spain Pavilion, designed by b720 Fermín Vázquez’s studio.
+This makes the Almeria-based multinational a key partner of the Spanish proposal for this year’s Universal Expo, through collaborating in the construction and supply of materials for the Spain Pavilion, designed by Fermín Vázquez’s b720 studio.

 This year it is Milan’s turn, after the 2010 Expo held in Shanghai.
 From 1 May up to 31 October, it will be hosting one of this year’s most important events.
 144 countries are taking part this year, and over 20 million people are expected to visit the Universal Expo.
 It is estimated that the Spanish Pavilion will receive around 2.2 million visitors in total, about 12,000 visitors a day.

-With the official slogan of “Feeding the planet, Energy for life”, Expo Milano 2015 wants to be the first universal exposition to be remembered not only because of its architecture and activities, but also because of its input towards debate and education regarding nutrition, food and global resources.
+With the official slogan of “Feeding the planet, Energy for life”, the 2015 Milan Expo wants to be the first universal exposition to be remembered not only because of its architecture and activities, but also because of its input towards debate and education regarding nutrition, food and global resources.
 The Spanish proposal is based around the slogan “The language of flavour”, which will be projected around two basic concepts: Tradition and Innovation.

 Cosentino Group currently distributes its products in over 80 countries, with its own assets in 26 of these countries.
 Cosentino is committed towards this global impact event and shares the core values and thematic focal points of the Expo and also of Spain’s proposal: Food, cuisine, efficiency in resources, design and technological innovation are also basic signatures of the Almeria-based company’s activity.